Mexico becomes 4th country to hit 100,000 COVID-19 deaths

 Still, they were terrified of government hospitals.

 “It is really like a cycle of terror,” she noted.
-“We were afraid to go to a hospital after everything you hear on social media, that patients tried to escape and those who escaped, they killed them.
+“We were afraid to go to a hospital after everything you hear on social media.
 It was an enormous psychosis.”

+But López Gonzalez, whose job involves handing out free surgical masks to residents, has also seen the other side of the psychological maelstrom: those who don’t care.

+“I saw this person who I had given a mask to, and I told her she shouldn’t be outside without it,” she recalled.
+“She told me that no, nothing was going to happen to her.
+Two weeks later we found out she had died of COVID.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.